polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 - Describe contiguous memory carveouts required by the remote firmware's code and data sections
 - Support additional resource entries to announce additional features supported by the remote processor, such as virtIO devices for RPMsg-based communication

-The remoteproc framework on the master context parses the remote context resource table to allocate appropiate system resources, create virtIO devices for rpmsg communication, etc.
+The Remoteproc framework on the master context parses the remote context resource table to allocate appropiate system resources, create virtIO devices for rpmsg communication, etc.

 The resource table configuration and entries may mary depending on application requirements.
 [Section 2.1](#polarfire-soc-default-resource-table) describes the default resource table used in PolarFire SoC RPMsg application demos.
 Alternatively, [Section 2.2](a-resource-table-example-without-rpmsg-communication) describes a simple resource table that can be used on custom applications without RPmsg communication.